Protecting Your Vision Starts with Early Detection

-Many eye problems develop with few or no symptoms.
-About 1.5 Million Canadians live with conditions impairing their vision, and an estimated 5.59 million more have sight-threatening diseases.
+About 1.5 million Canadians live with conditions impairing their vision, and an estimated 5.59 million more have sight-threatening diseases.
 Severe vision loss and blindness can often be prevented with timely detection and treatment.
 Yet only half of Canadians seek treatment when they experience symptoms.

 Prevention is the best medicine, so we want to help you and your family implement healthy practices for your eyes.
 Regular eye exams allow us to personalize recommendations and treatment to maintain healthy vision for years to come.